rklymentiev/py-for-neuro/chapters/chapter7.md

 Credits: [Wikipedia](https://en.wikipedia.org/wiki/Electroencephalography)

 In this exercise, we will convert a signal at FpZ channel from the time domain to a frequency domain.
 Data represents a sample from Cavanagh et al. (2019) study.
-This sample consists of around 10 seconds of data measurements sample at 500 Hz frequency and measured at 66 channels.
+This sample consists of around 10 seconds of data measurements sampled at 500 Hz frequency and measured at 66 channels.

 1. Load the pickled dictionary.
 Path to the file `"exercises/data/eeg_sample.pickle"`.
 Dictionary has 4 values, `ch_names`: 1D array with channel names; `data`: 2D array with EEG measurements, shape of the array (66, 50001); `srate`: sampling rate (Hz); `times`: time points.
 2. Find the index of `Fpz` channel from the channel names.